greyhamwoohoo/log-isms/README.md

-# serilog-isms
+# log-isms
-Serilog implemented in Linux .Net 5 MVC App Service with various sinks.
+An experiment with Terraform, Serilog/.Net 5, Azure Monitoring, Log Analytics, AppServices and Diagnostics.

 After running this, you will be able see the logs in storage and view them in Log Analytics:

 ![Console Logs in Storage](docs/log-analytics.png)